Romani people in Poland: PRL period

+Post-Soviet dissolution

-Following the end of communism in Eastern Europe, the Romani people were able to enjoy more cultural freedoms but did not have access to the same level of social services that they received under communism in Poland.
-The United Nations criticised the Polish government for failing to provide sufficient support to the Roma in the 1990s.
+Following the events of 1989 and Poland's transformation into a unitary semi-presidential republic with democratic elections, Roma organisations such as the Association of Roma were founded in Poland.
+Thanks to the collapse of the Soviet-backed government, the Romani people were able to enjoy more cultural freedoms but did not have access to the same level of social services that they previously received in the PRL.
+The United Nations criticised Poland's new government for failing to provide sufficient support to the Roma in the 1990s.
 During the 1990s Roma political parties were created.

-Post-Soviet dissolution

-In 1990 the ‘solidarity government’ in Poland commenced its economic privatization, resulting in the loss of industry jobs for sedentary Roma such as the Carpathian Roma.
+In 1990 the 'Solidarity government' in Poland commenced its economic privatisation, resulting in the loss of industry jobs for sedentary Roma such as the Carpathian Roma.
 Whereas, Nomadic Roma who had international ties were able to import goods that were in demand in Poland, such as carpets.

-According to a Polish police chief, the consequential wealth experienced by some Roma in the early 1990s possibly contributed to resentment by the Polish, as between 1990 and 1991 Poland experienced a decline in its ‘national income’ by 13% and an annual inflation rate of 585%.
-The surge in resentment is exemplified by the "pogrom against Gypsies" that occurred in the town of Mlawa in 1991; Mlawa was experiencing high levels of unemployment (35%), relative to the nation (10%).
-Mayor Chmielinski also stated that tensions may have been rooted in racism, which the dissolution of censorship in the 1990s allowed to surface.
+According to a Polish police chief, the consequential wealth experienced by some Roma in the early 1990s possibly contributed to resentment by some ethnic Poles, as between 1990 and 1991 Poland experienced a decline in its 'national income' by 13% and an annual inflation rate of 585%.
+The surge in resentment is exemplified by the "Mława pogrom" that occurred in 1991, in which much Roma property was destroyed and Roma families were forced to hide or flee after a fatal hit-and-run incident sparked a popular outrage that led to the unrest; Mława, where the car accident and subsequent riot took place, was experiencing high levels of unemployment (35%), relative to the national 10%.
+Mayor Chmieliński also stated that tensions may have been rooted in racism, which the dissolution of censorship in the 1990s allowed to surface.